-The Rome Business School’s Master Course in Food and Beverage Management offers general management training combined with production chain-specific competencies, to produce specialist professionals capable of dealing with the challenges of the food and beverage industry in an international and multicultural context. [+]
+The Rome Business School’s MSc in Food & Beverage Management offers general management training combined with production chain-specific competencies, to produce specialist professionals capable of dealing with the challenges of the food and beverage industry in an international and multicultural context. [+]

 Training of excellence, paid internships, career service, international networking and many others benefits for your professional and personal development.
 Teaching formulas for every demand.

 Starting date: each year, in March and October